How to Become a Medical Assistant

 What Are the Steps to Become a Medical Assistant?

 Individuals aspiring to medical assistant roles can take two different paths depending on their career aspirations and employers' requirements.
-In the following section, we look at the steps future medical assistants typically take before starting their careers.
+In the following section, we look at the steps future students typically take to become a medical assistant.

 Step 1: Earn a High School Diploma or GED Certificate